 TeamCity and build chains

 TeamCity lets you create infinitely complex logic for launching tests and deploying builds.
-This is how TeamCity displays the chain/timeline of builds for its own UI.
+This is how TeamCity displays the chain/timeline of builds for its own UI:

-And this is how TeamCity visualizes a huge project like itself:
+This is how TeamCity visualizes a huge project like itself:

 Building a complicated pipeline is not a good thing in itself.
 The good thing is we managed to build complex pipelines that are effective.
 For example, some parts of our pipeline must be built on OS X agents, some on Linux, and others are going to be built with Amazon Cloud Agents.

 Looking back at our first diagram above, our automated tests cover more than half of those issues, and the Quality Assurance Department covers one-third.
 That still leaves about one-sixth.
 To cover that last mile, at JetBrains we widely practice “dogfooding”: We use our own products (IntelliJ IDEA, TeamCity, Space, YouTrack, and a couple dozen others) to develop and build software.
 Because of this, most JetBrains developers have some experience using TeamCity and have feedback to share with us.
 This is how we catch more bugs that managed to bypass all the other filters and fix them.

 During our Early Access Program, you can preview the latest and greatest things we’re working on adding, share your feedback, and request new features that we just might prioritize in our roadmap thanks to you.